Tutorial 2: Import the subject anatomy

 Alternatively, try to change the configuration of your trackpad in the system preferences.

 Import the anatomy

-For estimating the brain sources of the MEG/EEG signals, the anatomy of the subject must include at least three files: an MRI volume, the envelope of the cortex and the head surface of the head.
+For estimating the brain sources of the MEG/EEG signals, the anatomy of the subject must include at least three files: a T1-weighted MRI volume, the envelope of the cortex and the surface of the head.

 Brainstorm cannot extract the cortex envelope from the MRI, you have to run this operation with an external program of your choice.
 The results of the MRI segmentation obtained with the following programs can be automatically imported: FreeSurfer, BrainSuite, BainVISA, CAT12, and CIVET.
 CAT is the only application fully interfaced with Brainstorm, and available for download as a Brainstorm plugin.
 However, FreeSurfer is more considered as a reference in this domain, therefore this is the solution we decided to demonstrate in these tutorials.

 The anatomical information of this study was acquired with a 1.5T MRI scanner, the subject had a marker placed on the left cheek.
 The MRI volume was processed with FreeSurfer 5.3, the result of this automatic segmentation process is available in the downloaded folder sample_introduction/anatomy.

 - Make sure that you are still in the anatomy view for your protocol.

 Right-click on the subject folder > Import anatomy folder:

 Set the file format: FreeSurfer + Volume atlases

 - Click on [Open]